iterative/cml.dev/content/docs/ref/publish.md

   [default: *inferred from content*].
 - `--native`: Uses CI provider's native storage instead of CML's.
   [Not available on GitHub](https://github.com/iterative/cml/wiki/Backend-Supported-Features).
-- `--rm-watermark`: Don't inject a watermark into the comment.
-Will break some CML functionality which needs to distinguish CML reports from other comments.
 - `--url=<...>`: Use a custom storage URL instead of asset.cml.dev.
 See [`minroud-s3`](https://github.com/iterative/minroud-s3) for a reference implementation.